Wobbler Engine Base

 The 200mm width of the base had a datum symbol “A” attached to it.
 The two holes are at 75mm centres with a tolerance of ±0.3mm.
 This tolerance is not declared on the drawing, but if you look at the title block, you will notice the “unspecified dimensions” section.
 The hole’s centre dimension has one decimal place, so the tolerance is ±0.3mm.

 Now, back to that geometric tolerance: the geometric tolerance frame is split into three sections:

 - The Datum from which the tolerance relates (A)

-This means that the centres can be between 74.7mm and 75.3mm AND they must be symmetric about the width within 0.2mm.
+Consequentially, the centres can be between 74.7mm and 75.3mm AND must be symmetric about the width within 0.2mm.

 But why have we used geometric tolerances?
-The main reason is that for the engine to fit together properly the holes need to be in the middle of the base.
-This means that regardless of the finished width of the base (199.7mm to 200.3mm) the 2 holes must be symmetric about the centreline.
-Had we dimension the holes from one edge, they may not be symmetric.
+The holes need to be in the middle of the base for the engine to fit together correctly.
+This means that regardless of the finished width of the base (199.7mm to 200.3mm), the two holes must be symmetric about the centreline.
+Had we dimensioned the holes from one edge, they may not be symmetric.